Grimes: 2018–2021: Miss Anthropocene and collaborations

-Grimes made an appearance on the Adult Swim sketch comedy show, The Eric Andre Show.
-Her collaboration with Janelle Monáe, "Pynk", was featured on episode 5 of the television series, I May Destroy You.
-Her song "Oblivion" was featured on episode 9 of the same series.
+Grimes made an appearance on the Adult Swim sketch comedy show, The Eric Andre Show in November 2020.
 Grimes collaborated with Benee on the dance-style song "Sheesh" on the latter's debut album, Hey U X, released on November 11, 2020.
-Her song, "Kill V Maim" was featured in the soundtrack of the 2020 film, Mainstream.
 On December 11, 2020, Grimes and other associated artists, all using aliases, released a Cyberpunk 2077-themed DJ mix album on Apple Music, titled This story is dedicated to all those cyberpunks who fight against injustice and corruption every day of their lives!.
 It contains two new songs by Grimes, "Samana" and "Delicate Weapon".
 On December 18, 2020, nine months after the release of her fifth studio album, Miss Anthropocene, Grimes changed the cover art for the album on all streaming platforms.
 The new cover art is a painting by Rupid Leejm that Grimes commissioned to use.
 In discussing the process of choosing the cover art originally, "I polled a bunch of ppl and everyone said not to use it (??) but I wish I trusted my gut.
 I fucking LOVE this painting."
 On January 1, 2021, Grimes released Miss Anthropocene: Rave Edition, a remix album featuring new versions of songs on the album by artists including BloodPop, Channel Tres, Richie Hawtin, and Modeselektor, along with two remixes from her Cyberpunk 2077 Apple Music DJ mix.